spc-dg/input_language_switcher/README.md

 Currently it is configured to execute a powershell command to set up an input language.

-The hotkeys are contained in the three lines similar to this one:
+The hotkeys are contained in lines similar to this one:

   frozenset([pynput.keyboard.Key.ctrl_l, pynput.keyboard.KeyCode(vk=49)]): function_1,  # LCtrl+1